-Brian was born and raised just outside Yellowstone National Park in rural Idaho where he enjoyed hunting, fishing, hiking and a general love of the outdoors.
-He left Idaho in 1997 when he entered the United States Army at the age of 17.
-He was stationed in Georgia where he attended basic training, airborne school, and became an Army Ranger.
-After his military service, Brian returned to Idaho and pursued an environmental science degree at the University of Idaho and married his high school sweetheart, Holly.
-Brian was first introduced to noxious weed control and natural resource management as he worked his way through college employed by the BLM, Idaho Department of Fish & Game, and Bonneville County weed program.
-He has spent the last 4 years as a Noxious Weed Superintendent in Custer County, Idaho.
-He was responsible for managing a weed crew which inventoried, treated, and monitored terrestrial and aquatic invasive species across roughly 4 million acres of BLM, National Forest, state, county, and private lands in the rugged mountains of central Idaho.
-Brian has been a member of the North American Invasive Species Management Association Biological Control Consortium and the Idaho Bio Control Task Force.
-While managing the Frank Church and Custer Cooperative Weed Management Areas, Brian honed the networking and grant writing skills which he will bring to Wallowa Resources.
-He, his wife, and their two boys are excited to finally realize a long time dream of living in Oregon and can't wait to experience all Wallowa County and the surrounding areas have to offer.
+Brian was born and raised just outside Yellowstone National Park in rural Idaho where he enjoyed the outdoors through hunting, fishing, and hiking.
+He left Idaho at age 17 to enter the United States Army.
+Stationed in Georgia, he attended basic training and airborne school to become an Army Ranger.
+After his military service, Brian returned to Idaho to pursue an environmental science degree at the University of Idaho and marry his high school sweetheart, Holly.
+Brian first encountered noxious weed control and natural resource management during college working for the BLM, Idaho Department of Fish & Game, and Bonneville County weed program.
+He spent the last 4 years as a Noxious Weed Superintendent in Custer County, Idaho, where he managed a weed crew that inventoried, treated, and monitored terrestrial and aquatic invasive species across roughly 4 million acres of land in the rugged mountains of central Idaho.
+Brian has also been a member of the North American Invasive Species Management Association Biological Control Consortium and the Idaho Bio Control Task Force.
+While managing the Frank Church and Custer Cooperative Weed Management Areas, he honed the networking and grant writing skills that he will bring to Wallowa Resources.
+Brian, his wife, and their two boys are excited to realize a longtime dream of living in Oregon and cannot wait to experience all Wallowa County and the surrounding areas have to offer.

 Contact me here

 Sarah has strong family ties to Wallowa County.
-She works in Agriculture and natural resource management every day – in the work she does for Wallowa Resources and WR Community Solutions Inc., and hands-on operating the cattle/hay ranching operation she owns with her husband.
-As well as owning and operating a cattle/hay ranch with her husband, Sarah assists with WRCSI's suite of technical writing services for individuals, businesses, governmental agencies, institutions, organizations and other entities.
-Among these "community solutions" are grant and funding proposal preparation, reporting, technical writing, applications, communication and education pieces and various publications.
+She works in Agriculture and natural resource management every day – both at Wallowa Resources and WR Community Solutions Inc., and through hands-on operation of the cattle/hay ranching operation she owns with her husband.
+Sarah also assists with WRCSI's suite of technical writing services for various entities.
+These "community-solution" services include grant and funding proposals, reports, applications, communication/education pieces, and various publications.
 Sarah has undergraduate and graduate degrees from Washington State University.

 Page 1 of 2